contensis/docs-management-http/content-types/field-validations.md

     "taxonomyRoot": {
         "key": "0/1/2",
         "message": {
-            "en-GB": "The taxonomy code is not in the allowed root" }
+            "en-GB": "The taxonomy node is not a descendant of the allowed root" }
     }
 }